Timberwise are the timber and damp specialist of choice for Placefirst’s Welsh Streets redevelopment

 Placefirst’s “masterplan” involved retaining and remodelling 93% of the existing properties to create a mixture of 300 attractive and energy efficient 2,3 and 4 bedroom homes.
 The project was more than just building homes, Placefirst wanted to create a sense of community with old dark cobbled rear alleyways converted into communal green gardens.

-Being a native of Liverpool, and with his ear to the ground, Timberwise Surveyor Stuart Hankinson had read about the proposed project in the local paper and had contacted Placefirst directly.
+Being a native of Liverpool, and with his ear to the ground, Timberwise Liverpool Stuart Hankinson had read about the proposed project in the local paper and had contacted Placefirst directly.
 Timberwise were called upon by Placefirst to survey the existing properties for wood-rotting fungi, woodworm and dampness.
 The brick terraced houses had been abandoned for some time so were empty at the time of the survey.

 All the properties underwent a timber and damp survey which highlighted that there was much internal damage due to water ingress which was causing timber decay in some properties, as a result, all homes needed a damp-proof course and some also needed treatment for Dry rot and Wet Rot.